 Interested in coxing a boat at Merton?

-A dedicated committee position, the Captain of Coxes, looks after all current coxes within the Club and makes sure everyone gets the right training with the right crews in suitable boats.
+The Captain of Coxes, looks after all current coxes within the Club and makes sure everyone gets the right training with the right crews in suitable boats.
 They oversee coxing for all the crews rowing in the Club, from recruitment and training to giving pre-race pointers.
 If you are interested in taking up coxing or have additional questions, get in touch with the current Captain of Coxes via the contact form.

 Coxes also make sure everyone is safe on the river and that both boat and crew return to the boathouse in one piece.
 A few important links for coxes are listed here: